Profit-Driven Team Grouping in Social Networks: Introduction

-The remaining of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section \ref{sec:related}, we review the literature on team formation and disjoint set cover.
 We introduce the formulation of our problem in Section \ref{sec:system}.
 In Section \ref{sec:LP}, we present our LP-based approximation algorithms.
-We also study two extensions of the basic model in Section \ref{sec:extend}.
-We summarize this paper in Section \ref{sec:conclu}.
+We conduct extensive experiments in Section \ref{sec:exp}.
+The two extensions of the basic model are studied in Section \ref{sec:extend}.
+We summarize this study in Section \ref{sec:conclu}.
 Most notations used in this paper are summarized in Table \ref{symbol}.